-Here at the National Institute for Medical Assistant Advancement (NIMAA), we are proud to provide an innovative training program that prepares medical assistants to work at the top of their scope in team-based, high-performing healthcare settings.
-It is our goal to support you at every juncture of your academic journey.
-Our administrative and academic teams are here to cheer you on and to ensure you have access to the tools and resources you need to succeed academically, personally, and professionally.
+Welcome!
+At the National Institute for Medical Assistant Advancement (NIMAA), we provide innovative training that prepares medical assistants to work effectively in today's high-performing primary care settings.

+Our administrative and academic teams strive to deliver an environment that allows you to succeed academically, personally, and professionally.
+Our qualified and experienced staff and faculty are here to support you.

-As you pursue your goals here at NIMAA, I want to encourage you to take advantage of the many opportunities that will be presented to you here and to be an active member of our exciting, growing learning community.
-Your diverse voice and perspective are invaluable to this educational adventure, and we hope you will be an involved, active student and graduate of our program!
+We are glad that you have chosen to pursue your goals and dreams at NIMAA.
+I encourage you to take advantage of the many opportunities afforded to you at NIMAA and to be an active member of our unique learning community.

-We look forward to celebrating with you at graduation!
+Education and experience are the keys to reaching your goals, and we are committed to your success.
+We look forward to seeing you at graduation!